efacilitation/eventric/README.md

 ## A Note on DDD

 Please keep in mind that eventric.js supplies you only with a structure that has common-sense in the DDD+CQRS community.
 But you really should get to know the tactical side of DDD as well, which is at least as important (and fun!) as the technical BuildingBlocks.
-When you dive into the topic you will quickly learn that the BoundedContext is mostly refered to as a tactical pattern.
-We decided to make it a technical pattern too because we think that it will help grasp the concept.

 ## Getting started